AntonSobolev/AntonSobolev.github.io/_pages/about.md

 Equally, I study the mechanics of persuasion and propaganda. <b>In a world teeming with bots, trolls, and covert operations, the line between organic user behavior and state-sponsored manipulation blurs.</b> This raises profound questions about the architecture of belief systems and the fragility of democratic discourse when trust in information sources erodes.<br>

 My research delves into the <b>parallels between human and machine learning</b>.
 Both, it seems, are shaped by incomplete and often biased datasets—be it the emotional scars of childhood or the skewed inputs that define artificial intelligence training sets.
-These vulnerabilities create fertile ground for exploitation, whether by cybercriminals targeting individuals or adversaries <b>exploiting systemic weaknesses in algorithms.</b><br>
+These vulnerabilities create fertile ground for cybercriminals  <b>to exploit cognitive weaknesses in humans and AI-based systems.</b><br>

 Each of these threads—cyberspace, manipulation, behavioral vulnerabilities, and the blurred boundaries between humans and machines—connects to a broader ambition: to map the invisible contours of power and resistance in a world where the digital and the physical increasingly overlap.